Gonzalo Pizarro: Expeditions with Francisco de Orellana

-Gonzalo turns against the Spanish King
+Mutiny against the New Laws

 Emperor Charles V then appointed Blasco Núñez Vela as Peru's first viceroy in 1544.
 Núñez introduced the New Laws, which were framed by Bartolomé de las Casas to protect the indigenous peoples.
 Many of the conquistadors living in Peru were against these laws since they could no longer exploit the natives.
-This prompted Gonzalo Pizarro and Francisco de Carvajal to organize an army of followers with the intent of suppressing the New Laws.
+This prompted Gonzalo Pizarro and Francisco de Carvajal to organise an army of followers with the intent of suppressing the New Laws.
 Many conquistadors turned against the Viceroy and joined Gonzalo's side, as his surname provided an effective rallying point.
 The rebel army defeated Núñez in 1546 at Añaquito near Quito.
 Although some, such as Carvajal, advised Gonzalo to proclaim himself King of Peru and to disown any further claim by the King of Spain to the land, Gonzalo refused.